 8 Tips for Writing Your Personal Statement

 - Carefully Review Directions and Expectations.
 Many fellowship application processes require a single essay or short paragraph responses to a series of essay prompts.
 Other fellowships may require a Statement of Grant Purpose, Statement of Proposed Research, Narrative CV or other application components.
 Once you understand all of the components of a given award's dossier, you can begin to outline your personal statements using their explicit expectations as a guide.

 - Pay Attention to Format.
 Some organizations have strict rules on character or word count.
 Common max limits for personal statements are 7000 characters and 500-1000 words.
 Likewise, funders may set requirements for font size or margins.
 Failing to adhere to these rules may automatically disqualify your application.
 As a note, only check character or word counts in Microsoft Word or TextEdit.
 Google docs have known coding issues that lead to character and word counts that don't match many scholarship programs' submission software.

 - Context matters.
 For a GV audience, saying "I grew up on the East Side" or "I'm from Hudsonville" may paint a picture of your hometown or community.
 For competitive award reviewers, this information is meaningless.
 Instead try , "I grew up in X, a one-stoplight town in southeast Michigan" or "I was one of 26 (or 260 or 2600) students in my graduating class at Hamilton High School."

 - Review Examples.
 You'll find many books on Personal Statements, websites devoted to the genre of the fellowship personal statement as well as thousands of samples provided by award recipients online.
 Feel free to review sample personal statements to get a sense of the genre and the appropriate tone and content for a specific opportunity.
 Keep in mind that some highly competitive awards don't allow you to share your application essays or to receive feedback from ANYONE (friends, family, advisers, faculty).
-We can help you to understand which awards she can provide feedback on and which awards require you to sign a statement attesting that you neither gave nor received assistance in preparing your award application.
+We can help you to understand which awards we can provide feedback on and which awards require you to sign a statement attesting that you neither gave nor received assistance in preparing your award application.